IEatUranium238/cattype/README.md

 ### 1. Native image binary (Windows & Linux)

-Download cattype executable for your os.
+Download cattype executable for your os from releases.

 Run (example): `./cattype (your cattype file path)`